Legazpi, Albay: Air

-Legazpi City is served by the Bicol International Airport (BIA) in Barangay Alobo, Daraga, which opened in October 2021 to replace the old Legazpi Airport.
-With a single runway 2,500 meters (8,200 ft) long and 45 meters (148 ft) wide and modern facilities, BIA is designed to handle wide-body jets and is envisioned as an international gateway to the Bicol region.
-In 2024, it handled over 2 million passengers annually, making it a major regional hub.
-It currently offers multiple daily flights connecting Daraga to Manila, Cebu and Iloilo through carriers like Cebu Pacific (including its Cebgo subsidiary) and Philippine Airlines.
+Legazpi is served by the Bicol International Airport (BIA) in Barangay Alobo, Daraga, which opened in October 2021 to replace the old Legazpi Airport.
+With modern facilities and a single runway 2,500 meters (8,200 ft) long and 45 meters (148 ft) wide, BIA is designed to handle wide-body jets.
+By 2024 it was handling over 2 million passengers annually, making it a major regional hub.
+It currently offers multiple daily flights connecting Daraga to Manila, Cebu, and Iloilo through carriers like Cebu Pacific (including its Cebgo subsidiary) and Philippine Airlines.

-The Department of Tourism is working with airlines to add new direct routes (e.g. to Davao, Palawan, Siargao) and is upgrading the airport (installing passport scanners, relocating immigration and customs offices) to facilitate future international flights.
-Transportation Secretary Vince Dizon has announced plans for BIA to begin international service to destinations such as Hong Kong, Thailand and Singapore by the end of 2025.